 In short, sapiosexual involves being attracted to a persons intelligence above everything else.
-They care less about a persons looks or their figure and are much more interested by what’s going on inside their heads, as opposed to their pants.
+They care less about a person’s looks or their figure and are much more interested in what’s going on inside their heads, as opposed to their pants.
 It derives from the Latin word ‘sapio’, which means ‘I discern’ or ‘understand’.

 Urban Dictionary defines sapiosexual as: “One who finds the contents of someone else’s mind to be their most attractive attribute, above and before their physical characteristics.

 It’s still a relatively new term, having been coined in 1998 by a LiveJournal user who wrote in a post “I don’t care too much about the plumbing,” he wrote in a post in 2002.
 Adding “I want an incisive, inquisitive, insightful, irreverent mind.
 I want someone for whom philosophical discussion is foreplay.”

 Before you question whether we’re all looking for someone who is smart, Psychology Today suggests that while some people look for physical appearance and others for personality, there is a distinct difference.

 “Those who admit to being sapiosexual will say that they are turned on by the brain, and tend to be teased or excited by the insights of another person.
 This means the person who you are attracted to might have a tendency to have an incisive, inquisitive, and irreverent mind,” the publication writes.

 “As foreplay, the sapiosexual person may crave philosophical, political or psychological discussions, because this turns them on.
 Although the attraction is not always connected to sexuality, it often is.”

 Ronson is not the first to identify in this way, after French equality minister Marlene Schiappa came out in August 2019 and received a substantial amount of mocking for it too.